 An Ethernet Switch is a device which is used to connect multiple computers and devices within LAN.
-Its operate at Layer Two (Data Link Layer) of the OSI model.
-Some switches also operate at layer 3( Network Layer).
-These switches referred to as Layer 3 switches or multilayer switches.
+It is work at Layer Two (Data Link Layer) of the OSI model.
+Some switches also work at layer 3( Network Layer).
+These switches referred to as Layer 3 switches or multilayered switches.

 Switch Features and Advantages